Row of homes in Andersonville, Chicago.

-Refinance ARM: Can You Refinance To A Fixed-Rate Mortgage?
+Can You Refinance An ARM Loan To A Fixed-Rate Mortgage?

 Share:

-When you became a homeowner, you decided on an adjustable-rate mortgage (ARM).
-Years later, you’re wondering if you should refinance your loan.
-We’ll discuss when it makes sense to refinance, the process of refinancing to a fixed-rate mortgage and other important information.
-That way, you can decide if you should stay with an ARM or move to a fixed-rate mortgage.
+When you became a homeowner, you may have opted for an adjustable-rate mortgage (ARM).
+Now, perhaps years later, you may be wondering if you should refinance to a fixed-rate mortgage.
+Let’s take an in-depth look at when it makes sense to refinance, the process of refinancing to a fixed-rate mortgage, and other important information.
+That way, you can decide if you’ll be better off staying with an ARM or going the fixed-rate route.

 Adjustable-Rate Mortgage Vs. Fixed-Rate Mortgage